Call for Papers

 Artificial Intelligence (AI) and Machine Learning (ML) techniques have become the de facto solution to drive human progress and more specifically, automation.
 In the last few years, the world’s economy has been gravitating towards the AI/ML domain (from industrial and scientific perspectives) and the expectation of growth has only been increasing with the rapid rate of innovation and commercial deployments.

-The CogArch workshop solicits formative ideas and new product offerings in the general space of AI systems that are applied towards designing of next generation processing systems, at every stage of conceptualization, design, testing, verification and manufacturing.
+The CogArch workshop solicits formative ideas and new product offerings in the general space of AI systems that covers all the design aspects of cognitive systems, with particular focus this year on the adoption of chiplets as a promising way to support large-scale generative AI.

 Topics of interest include (but are not limited to):

-• AI/ML for fast system modeling and simulation
+• AI/ML for fast system modeling and AI/ML as design methodology.

-Submitted manuscripts must be in English of up to 2 pages (with same formatting guidelines as main conference).
-Submissions should be submitted to the following link by April 11th April 20th, 2024.
+Submitted manuscripts must be in English of up to 2 pages (with same formatting guidelines as main conference) indicating the type of submission: regular presentation or prototype demonstration.
+Submissions should be submitted to the following link by April 18th, 2025.

 If you have questions regarding submission, please contact us: info@cogarchworkshop.org